RTEMS/rtems-docs/user/bsps/arm/imxrt.rst

 i.MXRT 1052 processor on a IMXRT1050-EVKB (tested with rev A1).
 You can also
 configure it to work with custom boards.

+NOTE: The IMXRT1050-EVKB has an backlight controller that must not be enabled without load.
+Make sure to either attach a load, disable it by software or disable it by removing the 0-Ohm resistor on it's input.

 Build Configuration Options
 ---------------------------